pagekit/docs/user-interface/marketplace.md

 # Marketplace

-The Marketplace allows browsing official and third party packages with easy installation.
+<p class="uk-article-lead">Find official and third party extensions and themes and install them with one click.</p>

 ## Browse available packages

-In the top of the Marketplace interface, you have two tabs available: extensions and themes.
-The following screenshot shows just the extensions listing.
+The Marketplace is divided into a section for extensions and one for themes.
+You can navigate between those using the tabs at the top of the interface.

 ![Marketplace](assets/marketplace.png)

 ## Install a package

-To install an extension or theme, click on the icon the main listing.
-In the appearing modal dialog, click the *Install* button in the top right corner.
+When clicking on the preview of each extension or theme a modal window will open that contains further information on the product.
+Just hit the _Install_ button in the upper right corner.
+Make sure to **activate** the package afterwards in the _System_ section of the Pagekit administration.

 ![Install a package](assets/marketplace-install.png)